Drug and Alcohol Detox

 A major obstacle to beginning one’s recovery is the overwhelming anticipation and fear of experiencing physical discomfort during withdrawal.
 Withdrawal is a physical state that begins to present symptoms when regularly taken drugs and/or alcohol are abruptly stopped.

-Our detox at First Step can help you:
+Our detox programs at Steps to Recovery can help you:

 - Safely remove the drugs and/or alcohol from your body

 - Address your physical addiction to the drugs or alcohol

 - Receive quality medical care during your withdrawals